top of page

 ECS 790 Environmental Field Methods

-Faculty advisor for JUSTETHICS Graduate Student Workshop in mixed social science methods
+Faculty advisor for JUSTETHICS Graduate Student Workshop in decolonial ethics and social science mixed methods

 *Included in the Native American and Global Indigenous Studies (NAGIS) program